 PACRA's Broker Management Rating aims to facilitate investors to differentiate between brokers on the basis of quality of management and services provided.
 Brokerage industry is characterized as very dynamic and volatile due to its direct dependency on the performance of capital markets.
 PACRA's analysis is based on a mix of qualitative and quantitative factors, namely: Ownership, Governance, Management, Business Sustainability and Financial Sustainability.
-The relative importance of each of these criteria can vary depending on its potential to change the overall profile.
+The relative importance of each of these criteria is varied depending on its potential to impact the overall profile of the brokerage firm.